nvnnghia/object-detect/Complete-Python-3-Bootcamp-master/README.md

-## All of this file are copied from https://github.com/GStreamer/gst-rtsp-server
+## All of this files are copied from https://github.com/GStreamer/gst-rtsp-server

 # Complete-Python-3-Bootcamp
 Course Files for Complete Python 3 Bootcamp Course on Udemy